grafana/alloy/docs/design/908-proposal-process.md

 To re-embrace the spirit of "design in the open," conversations about a proposal should be discoverable by new parties to make it easy to participate.
-Having a single source of truth for discussions (the proposal issue) prevents conversations from fragmenting in multiple locations (such as design document PRs, offline discussions, Google Docs).
-This ensures that contributors know where to look for discussions and important information doesn't get lost while trying to reach consensus.
+Having a single source of truth for discussions (the proposal issue or design document PR) prevents concurrent conversations from fragmenting in multiple locations.
+This ensures that contributors know where to look for active discussions and important information doesn't get lost while trying to reach consensus.

 However, this process comes with some trade-offs, described in sections below.